Anso005/Ventura-Opencore-EFI-Dell-Latitude-E7490/README.md

 ## Resolving Sleep Isue
 After installing MacOs sucessfully.
 The first issue you will be facing which I faced is sleep and shutdown issue.
 I resolved it by opening the back lid and disconnecting the laptops battery.
 Then unplug CMOS battery.
-Press and hold down power button of laptp for 1 minute.
+Press and hold down power button of laptop for 1 minute.
 This will be reseting the laptops bios and settings.
 After holding the power button for 1 minute re-attach the CMOS and laptops battery.
 Close the lid.
 Turn on the laptop and your sleep and shutdown issue will be resolved.
 All steps can be seen in this video: https://www.youtube.com/watch?v=kTYlxcL1cQc
 ### Note:
 This has been tested by me.
-I have been using this alptop for over 6 months now with bigsur, then montery and now ventura.
+I have been using this laptop for over 6 months now with bigsur, then montery and now ventura.
 No sleeping issues were seen afterwards.
 But if you clen install MacOs again via usb.
 You will need to repeat the steps above.

 ### Method for logging in to Apple ID
 Use GenBios to generate Serial, ID and MLB for your machine.